 The Financial Forecast Center™

-What follows, should you dare to proceed, is a hierarchical cluster analysis of the financial markets and U.S. economy.
+What follows is a hierarchical cluster analysis of the financial markets and U.S. economy.

-The graph, or dendrogram, below shows the similarity (or dissimilarity) between a ton of various financial market and economic indicators.
-The indicators are given along the right hand side while the scale along the bottom is the measure of similarity between the various indicators, or factors.
-The bar where two factors split is the measure of how close, or similar, the two indicators are.
+The graph, or dendrogram, below shows the similarity between many different financial market and economic indicators.
+The indicators are given along the right hand side.
+The scale along the bottom is the measure of similarity between the various indicators, or factors.
+The location of the bar where two factors split is where the measure of similarity is taken.

-As an example of how to read the dendogram, take the New Zealand Dollar, NZD, and Australian Dollar, or AUD.
-Starting about the 3rd position down, the AUD and NZD cluster together.
+As an example of how to read the dendogram, take the New Zealand Dollar, NZD, and Australian Dollar, or AUD, shown near the bottom.
+The AUD and NZD cluster together and the measure of similarity is very close at about 1 (out of a maximum of 16).
 This can be interpreted as the AUD and NZD behave similarly, or there is an association between them.

 Click Here for the Legend

 3) The Singapore Straits Times and Hang Seng stock indexes are together.
-However, they also cluster with the U.K. FTSE and French CAC.
-It's also interesting the FTSE and CAC do not cluster with the German DAX.
+These asian stock indexes also cluster with the U.K. FTSE and French CAC.
+It's interesting that the FTSE and CAC do not cluster with the German DAX.